jwulf/camunda-cloud-test-drive/README.md

 ## Make a Decision

-In the next demo, we will use a model that makes a decision based on the current time from the JSON API.
+In the next demo, we will use a model that makes a decision based on the current time from the JSON API, using an [_exclusive gateway_](https://docs.zeebe.io/bpmn-workflows/exclusive-gateways/exclusive-gateways.html).

 Here is the model, which you can find in [bpmn/demo-get-greeting.bpmn](bpmn/demo-get-greeting.bpmn):